kahihia/Django-SecurityAPI/source/index.rst

 Introduction
 -------------

-**DataRadar.IO** is an **open access** platform created in order to share freely and widely ressources concerning data mining, data science, machine learning, computer vision and so on.
-I really hope this platform will become a *must-see* for every student in data science and but also for data analysts and data scientists.

-In order to widely open access to the ressources, the platform provides an **API** access.
-It's free to use, you just need an API Key which is available upon request at : contact@dataradar.io
+**Django-SecurityAPI** is an **open source** application created in order to manage connexion to API.
+The idea is to use a hub to administer connexions from users : who are the people allowed to use that 'wooh!"
+API ?
+How many times are they allowed to use it a day ? a live-time ? ...

-If you need any specific method to crawl the platform, feel free to contact me.
+If you need any specific method to crawl the platform, feel free to contact us.
-I'll be glad to provide some help for your projects.
+We will be glad to provide some help for your projects.

 **Our Motto :** *Keep Sharing and Spreading Knowledge*